JabezNzomo99/AndroidCAT2/README.md

 ### Home Page
 After being successfuly authenticated the user is directed to the Home Page, which is the Main Activity in our application.

+## Gyms
+A user can be able to view nearby gyms to their location and contact the gym.
 ## Save and keep track of workout sessions.

 ### View work out sessions.